jupyterhub/team-compass/docs/contribute/skills.md

-# Skills and ways to contribute
+# Useful skills and ways to contribute

 There are many ways that you can contribute to the JupyterHub / Binder projects.
 This page suggests some pathways for community members to learn new skills and